Feature 3 GIS – Geovisualization

 If in GIS projects spatial reference is usually mandatory, in Geovisualization projects this aspect could not be necessary all the time.
 Consequently, the user can add details regarding spatial reference and datum, but only if these details are necessary.
 Furthermore, details regarding resolution for raster data are asked, but also if the data necessary for the Geovisualization process are available from the user or GIS experts at CSV2GEO should provide the data.
 Moreover, the format or technique of Geovisualization is required and this aspect is highly important in order to know exactly how the final product should look like.

 At the end of this order form, user should add other details if the user considers necessary.
 First of all, a list of layers needed in the Geovisualization product may be helpful for CSV2GEO experts to know exactly the data needed for such a project.
 Moreover, a brief description of the project can be helpful for our team to reach user’s expectations regarding a certain Geovisualization project.

 A wide range of real world features and phenomena can be better explained and represented from a spatial perspective by using Geovisualization techniques and methods.
 If you consider that plain maps (both paper and digital) are not enough representative for your project and you consider that Geovisualization is exactly what you need, do not hesitate to contact our team of experts at CSV2GEO and complete the “Geovisualization” order form to help us understand your project requirements.
+In addition, you may need Surface analysis or Georeferencing.
 Our GIS experts are ready to use the skills and expertise in both GIS and Geovisualization in order to deliver the result that you expect by using different Geovisualization techniques and methods.